broadinstitute/seqr/deploy/LOCAL_INSTALL_HELM.md

           key: clingen_allele_registry_password
 ```

-## Using the Load Data Interface to load VCFs
+## Using the Load Data Interface to load VCF Callsets
 - Copy your vcf into the directory the loading datasets directory, `/var/seqr/seqr-loading-temp/`.
 You should see something your vcf present:
 ```
 ls -h /var/seqr/seqr-loading-temp/